upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 ## Recommended practices

-When you move from Terraform to Crossplane, the `provider-terraform`` approach will help ease the transition.
-When you get more comfortable with Crossplane, the native Kubernetes spec configuration enables you to eliminate your original HCL resource definitions.
+When you move from Terraform to Crossplane, the `provider-terraform` approach eases the transition.
+When you get more comfortable with Crossplane, the native Kubernetes spec configuration enables you to remove your original HCL resource definitions.

 Upbound's Marketplace can help you recreate your Terraform configurations with